Boston-Software-Crafters/website/events.md

 Boston Software Crafters runs an events on the second Monday of the month.
 Specific events are listed on the [Boston Software Crafters meetup page](http://meetup.com/bostonsoftwarecrafters).
 RSVP there to be assured a spot.

 <a name="coding-meetups"></a>
-## Coding Meetups: come together to code
+## Coding Meetups and User Groups: come together to code

 See also [volunteering](volunteer.md)

 - [agileventures](agileventures.org) - daily online meetings and pairing/mobbing.
 One time meetings and opportunities for working on non-profit projects.  **Daily different times**
+- [Code Buddies](codebuddies.org] - CodeBuddies is a very active global community of people who help each other become better at software development through conversations on Slack, peer-to-peer organized study groups, virtual hangouts, and member organized technical sessions.
 - [Boston Clean Mobile](https://www.meetup.com/Boston-Clean-Mobile) - every Wednesday alternating project night and discuss Uncle Bob Video on best practices **every Wednesday 6-9 EDT**
 - [Boston Python](https://www.meetup.com/bostonpython) - Come to project nights to get help on a project, help others, or to discuss Python related topics.
 Group also hosts presentations.
 Meets monthly.  **monthly - schedule varies**
 - [New York City Python](https://www.meetup.com/nycpython/) **every Wednesday 6-9 PM EDT**